writethedocs/weps/drafts/WEP0002-slack-community-moderation-procedures.rst

 Code of conduct violations
 --------------------------
-Historically, the moderation team has struggled to consistently handle code of conduct violations.
+Historically, the moderation team has struggled to consistently handle Code of Conduct violations.
 Some of the problems we faced included:

 * Users who would repeatedly annoy or antagonize others, but whose actions were never egregious enough to warrant immediate action.
 * A lack of tracking that could assist moderators in identifying whether a user's actions formed a pattern of negative behaviour (we mostly relied on memory instead).